Richard42Graham/WLED-Lion/instructions/instructions.md

 From here you go click save.
 Then go back to the main page.
 Now the Tab on your browser will be the name you set, This can be helpful if you have multiple WLED devices on the same network.

-You can change the “Effects” and color pallet, and generally play around with it.
+You can change the “Effects” and color pallet and generally play around with it.

 From here you can just play around with it.
-Therese lots of great documentation online on settings and things to play with.
-Or if your lazy you can ask Richard or Hafnium to show you some cool things, or ask about thing.
+There is lots of great documentation online on settings and things to play with.
+Or if you are lazy you can ask Richard or Hafnium to show you some cool things, or ask for more details on some parts.

 When you get home with this, you can also connect it to your home WiFi.
 I recommend using the WLED app on IOS or Android for easily finding and controlling your WLED devices on your home WiFi.